![CDATA[ [if IE 9] ]]>

 Marshfield Labs Wet Swab Collection Kit:

-Collect either a nasopharyngeal or nasal specimen using the appropriate swab collection kit.
-Place swab into the Azer buffered saline transport tube and carefully break off the swab shaft against the side of the tube at the score line.
+Collect a nasopharyngeal specimen using the appropriate swab collection kit.
+Place swab into the transport tube and carefully break off the swab shaft against the side of the tube at the score line.
 Discard the top portion of the swab shaft.
-Securely close the snap cap of tube.
+Securely tighten the cap of tube.

 Transport specimen at 2-8°C to Marshfield Labs as soon as possible.
 If specimen cannot be tested within 72 hours of collection, it should be frozen at -70°C or colder until tested

 The Aptima® SARS-CoV-2

 assay is a nucleic acid amplification in vitro diagnostic test intended for the qualitative detection of

 RNA from SARS-CoV-2 isolated and purified from upper respiratory specimens.

 The performance characteristics of the Aptima SARS-CoV-2 assay for nasal collected specimen, were determined by the manufacturer, and granted an Emergency Use Authorization (EUA) by the FDA for this specimen type.